 Interest in the grave continues, and it is often adorned with a range of tributes, including feathers, astrological and spiritual symbols.

 Know Before You Go

-Enter at the eastern side of the cemetery, via the Ayresome Green Lane/Roman Road/St. Barnabas Road junction.
-Plot 20.
+Enter at the southeastern gate of the cemetery, through two stone pillars, near the Ayresome Green Lane/Roman Road/St. Barnabas Road junction.

 Turning right onto the tarmac path, look out for a dirt path on the left, and a marker numbered 18 on the right.
 Turn left onto the dirt path, and the grave is easily seen on the right, complete with interpretive board.

 On street parking is available on the cemetery side of Ayresome Green Lane.